Menu

 Getting qualified

-To become a nutrition professional, most specifically a registered dietician, a Bachelor’s or Postgraduate degree is required.
-However, if you’re looking to test the waters of this industry before diving in, there are a variety of certificates and diplomas that will qualify you to work as a nutrition or dietetic assistant.
+To become a nutritionist, most specifically a registered dietician, a Bachelor’s or Postgraduate degree is required.
+However, if you’re looking to test the waters of this industry before diving in, there are a variety of certificates and diplomas that will qualify you to work as nutrition or dietetic assistant.
 These qualifications also act as a direct pathway to future study in related fields when you decide you’re ready to take the plunge.

 How to thrive as a nutritionist or dietician